Using Anonymous Functions (Lambdas) and Closures in PHP

 ->valid(); // bool(true)

-As you can see, we are able to access the instance variables/environment in a similar manner to methods that are defined in the class itself.
-We are also able to run the validation check in a similar manner too.
-We are then able to expand on this example by using a closure which uses the current states ‘$domains’ array to not only run the previous check but also make sure that the domain is present in a specified white-list.
+As you can see, we are able to access the instance variables and environment in a similar manner to methods that are defined in the class itself.
+We are also able to run the validation check in a similar manner.
+We can then expand on this example by using a closure which utilises the current state of the $domains array to not only run the previous check, but also to ensure that the domain is present in a specified permit list.

 $domains = [ 'bloggs.com', 'bloggs.co.uk' ];